ArtSabintsev/iOSDevCampDC-2017/Presentation.md

 ---

-> Learn and experiment with language and platform API's that you normally wouldn't in your day job.
+> Learn and experiment with language and platform APIs that you normally wouldn't in your day job.
 -- Lesson #4

 ---